 1. Take a personal interest in employee career goals

 If you’re managing a remote team, you know how important it is to communicate frequently with your workers.
-That interaction should include meeting regularly with team members one-to-one so you can stay attuned to their career aspirations and expectations.
+That interaction should include meeting regularly with team members one-on-one so you can stay attuned to their career aspirations and expectations.
 This kind of manager support can help your staff feel valued — and lead to greater productivity and loyalty.

 Help your employees outline a potential career path within the organization, so they can better visualize their future at the company.
 Identify specific milestones for achievement and the supporting resources employees will likely need to tap along their journey.
 Clear, direct and consistent communication from the boss about career advancement steps can help workers feel more engaged.